Lekuruu/chio.py/README.md

 ### Patching

-You are able to overwrite specifc packet readers/writers, with the `chio.patch` decorator.
+You are able to overwrite specific packet readers/writers, with the `chio.patch` decorator.
 As an example, to patch the `BanchoUserStats` packet inside of `b20120723`:

 ```python